User Tools

 POTS (Plain Old Telephone Service) is a conventional analog signal transmission over physical copper wires (twisted pair).
 This technology originates from Alexander Graham Bell’s phone system, which dates back to 1876.
 It was the basic telephone call service that individuals and businesses used until recently.
 Basic principles of the analog line are:

 • A current loop over one pair of copper wires (Tip and Ring).
 Tip is at ground level, Ring voltage is -48V at standby (on-hook), operating current usually 20mA, meaning the off-hook voltage - depending on the resistance of the phone, cable loop and central office type - approximately 6-12V.
+Typically wires are color-coded: green for Tip, red for Ring (thus green is positive).
+Second pair is Black for Tip and Yellow for Ring.

 • Ringing voltage of 70-90V AC, applied in series with the -48V, frequency of 20Hz (USA) or 25Hz (Europe).